curated-intel/Ukraine-Cyber-Operations/README.md

   - Additional IOCs have been added to the master CSV file
 - 2022-03-20
   - Additional YARA rules have been added (h/t [Arkbird_SOLG](https://twitter.com/Arkbird_SOLG))
+- 2022-03-21
+  - An Additional Threat Report has been added
+  - Additional YARA rules have been added

 #### `Threat Reports`
 | Date | Source | Threat(s) | URL |